lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 - *docker-compose.local.yml* - local development environment services configuration
 - *docker-compose.prod.yml* - production environment services configuration
 - *download.sh* - script to download files for deployment (you must specify the local path where the files will be downloaded)

+## Base URL paths
+- `/` - root path directs to the proband safety questionnaire
+- `/login` - this path directs to the login page

 ## Installation